ryandkuster/ngsComposer/README.md

 # INITIAL DEVELOPMENT RELEASE
 Please use ngsComposer at your own discretion.
 Currently, the software is in an early testing release.
-If you find any issues or have suggestions to improve ngsComposer or its documentation, please contact rkuster@utk.edu.
+If you find any issues or have suggestions to improve ngsComposer or its documentation, please contact rkuster@utk.edu or bolukolu@utk.edu.

 <a><img src="https://i.imgur.com/yllhM4C.png" title="source: imgur.com" /></a>